tanbiralam/InsightIQ/README.md

     npx prisma migrate dev --name init
     ```

     This command creates the database tables based on the schema defined in `prisma/schema.prisma`.
-Make sure your database is running.
+Ensure your PostgreSQL database is running before executing this command.

-5.  **Generate Prisma Client**
+5.  **Generate Prisma Client:**

     ```bash
     npm run postinstall
     ```
+    This command, defined in `package.json`, runs `prisma generate` to create the Prisma client.

 6.  **Start the development server:**